 - Fuel your body with wholesome and nourishing food.

 Christmas can often be a time of increased alcohol and increase in sugar and fatty foods which can impact our health, our immune system and our moods.
+Fuel your body with nourishing food and stay hydrated.

 - Move your body daily.